ashokram004/quickchat/README.md

 - 🎨 **Modern UI with Tailwind CSS & Framer Motion**
     A sleek and responsive user interface built with Tailwind CSS and smooth transitions powered by Framer Motion.

+- 🌈 **Theme Customization**
+    Personalize your chat experience with multiple built-in color schemes and themes to match user preferences.

 - 📦 **Fallback Message Delivery**
     A REST API fallback mechanism ensures that messages are still delivered if the WebSocket connection is temporarily unavailable.